-- wall anchor extension bar (1) - wall anchor extension bar (2)
+- anti-rotation extension bar - wall anchor extension bar

 Wall extensions very long can cause problems of rigidity of the anchorage, in these cases is necessary to use a diagonal joint between the extensions.

 For a detailed description of the wall anchors, technical specifications, force exerted by the anchors onto the structures, implementation methods and information on all accessories supplied with the machine, refer to the appropriate chapter.